rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-view-results-of-a-browse-request-for-an-agent-v2-project-id-agents-agent-id-browse-requests-request-id.rst

-**Example View results of a browse request for an agent: HTTP request**
+**Example: View results of a browse request for an agent HTTP request**

 .. code::